-Logically, this also applies to AMP Stories, more specifically Google Web Stories.
-Users have easy access to information through this format.
-Google's Web Stories allow users to get a first impression of web content before they decide to take a closer look.
+Logically, this also applies to AMP Stories, or Google Web Stories.
+For users, this should result in easy access to information.
+Via Google Stories, users can get a first impression of a web content before they decide to deal with it in more detail.

 For websites, Google Web Stories are a novel way to better convey their content, improve their search engine visibility and thus increase traffic.
 It's possible to include an affiliate link in Google Web Stories so this format also opens up new revenue opportunities.

 Positive feedback from first beta testers